farhan0167/auth-serve/README.md

 In short:
 - **Owner** = full control over users, roles, and permissions.
 - **Admin** = full control over users, but only read access to roles and permissions, unless altered by Owner.

+## Work in Progress

+- [ ] Implement caching for faster reads.
+You can check it out [here](https://github.com/farhan0167/auth-serve/tree/caching).
+- [ ] Implement more fine-grained access controls.